 Pilates may be more beneficial for recovery or for older adults.
-Pilates created for physical rehabilitation so if you do that regularly it will correct your body posture.
+Pilates was created for physical rehabilitation so if you do that regularly it will correct your body posture.
 Yoga may help prevent sports injuries and ailments also it might be the most effective exercise to combat the illness because it focuses on the mind and body.

 Dietitians suggest that; If you are trying to lose weight, you could try pilates.
-During your exercises using different pilates machines which adds the cardio and fitness element to your pilates poses, help you to burn extra calories.
+During your exercises using different pilates machines which adds a cardio and fitness element to your pilates poses, help you to burn extra calories.

 PILATES VS YOGA